Return home and tell how much God has done for you

 Monica perched on the back seat.
 Blood dripped down her mouth.
 She’d bit right through her lip.
 In deep shock, she continued to scream about the fact that her car was going to blow up.

 The driver managed to calm her down enough to ask for directions to the hospital.
-Although Peterborough Civic Hospital stood a mere five kilometers away from the accident site, Monica directed the driver to the east end of the city where a smaller hospital, St. Joseph’s Health Centre, operated only doors away from her sister’s home.
+Although Peterborough Civic Hospital stood a mere five kilometres away from the accident site, Monica directed the driver to the east end of the city where a smaller hospital, St. Joseph’s Health Centre, operated only doors away from her sister’s home.

 My right hand felt cold as ice.
 I carefully placed it on my lap, aware that it saturated my favourite teal green corduroy skirt with blood.
 At the red stoplight on Rogers Street, Monica fled the vehicle and ran to find her sister.